Have you been struggling with how to pronounce the th sound?

-Ask any American how to pronounce the /th/ sounds (yes, there are 2 of them) and they’ll tell you to put your tongue between your upper & lower front teeth.
+Ask any American how to pronounce the /th/ sounds (yes, there are 2 of them), and they’ll tell you to put your tongue between your upper & lower front teeth.
 Even speech professionals are out there telling you to do this.

 Do not do this!
 Sticking your tongue out to pronounce the /th/ sounds is yet another pervasive misconception of Standard American English.
 Watch the national news anchors as they report the news.

 How to Pronounce the TH Sound

 But Americans with good speech very rarely put their tongue between the teeth and very often don’t even use a fricative!
 They stop the sound instead.

 I’ll back up.

 A stop sound is one where you stop the air for a moment. /p/ & /b/ are two examples.
-Just for giggles say the words, “above” and “computer” aloud.
+Just for giggles, say the words “above” and “computer” aloud.
 I’ll wait.
 Did you feel how the air stopped momentarily?

 You know you want to try these!
 They’re fun!
 Let’s try “Mississippi” & “Let’s go to the zoo!”
 Did you feel how your tongue created a small space on the roof of your mouth (alveolar ridge) and the air was forced through?
 That’s a fricative sound.

 Speech for the Shakespearean Actor

-Ok, if you’re going onstage to play the role of Hamlet or Juliet do go crazy popping /t/s and sticking your tongue out for the /th/ sounds.
+Ok, if you’re going on stage to play the role of Hamlet or Juliet do go crazy popping /t/s and sticking your tongue out for the /th/ sounds.
 But if you live a fairly normal existence you’ll need a fairly normal American English speaking pattern.

 Pronouncing the TH Sounds

-In running speech the /th/ sounds are produced by lightly touching the back of your upper teeth with the tip of your tongue to create a combo stop/fricative sound.
+In running speech, the /th/ sounds are produced by lightly touching the back of your upper teeth with the tip of your tongue to create a combo stop/fricative sound.
 Let’s try this sentence:

 Martha was scared of the thunder

-If you just lightly & quickly touch your tongue to the inside of the front teeth for the 3 /th/ sounds you’ll be crystal clear, magnetic & people will be surrounding you trying to get your digits.
+If you just lightly & quickly touch your tongue to the inside of the front teeth for the 3 /th/ sounds, you’ll be crystal clear, magnetic & people will be surrounding you, trying to get your digits.

-If you’re focused on pronouncing those sounds as an interdental fricative you’ll be spending too much time on unimportant words.
+If you’re focused on pronouncing those sounds as an interdental fricative, you’ll spend too much time on unimportant words.
 This causes people to have a harder time understanding you!
 Isn’t that ironic?
 Timing is everything!
 (I owe my dad a quarter for the cliche–but it was worth it!)

 So the good news is: The TH doesn’t need to be dreaded after all!
 TH away!
 You’ll end up sounding crystal clear & highly effective as a communicator.